dbrabon/file_adoption/README.md

 - **Ignore Symlinks** – When enabled, symbolic links are skipped during scanning, preventing loops or slowdowns caused by symlinks.
-  Symlinks discovered during scanning are still listed under the "Symlinks" section with an `(ignored)` flag when this option is enabled.
+  Symlinks discovered during scanning are still listed under the "Symlinks"
 - **Cron Frequency** – How often cron should run file adoption tasks.
-Options include hourly, daily, weekly, monthly, or yearly.
+Options include every cron run, hourly, daily, or weekly.
 - **Verbose Logging** – When enabled, additional debug information is written to the log during scans and adoption.
 This is on by default.